Mandaean cosmology: Planets

-Overall, the seven planets (ࡔࡅࡁࡀ šuba, "The Seven"; ࡔࡉࡁࡉࡀࡄࡉࡀ šibiahia, "planets"; or, combined, šuba šibiahia "Seven Planets") are generally not viewed favorably in Mandaeism, since they constitute part of the entourage of Ruha, the Queen of the World of Darkness who is also their mother.
+Overall, the seven classical planets (ࡔࡅࡁࡀ šuba, "The Seven"; ࡔࡉࡁࡉࡀࡄࡉࡀ šibiahia, "planets"; or, combined, šuba šibiahia "Seven Planets") are generally not viewed favorably in Mandaeism, since they constitute part of the entourage of Ruha, the Queen of the World of Darkness who is also their mother.
 However, individually, some of the planets can be associated with positive qualities.
-The names of the seven planets in Mandaic are borrowed from Akkadian.
-Some of the names are ultimately derived from Sumerian, since Akkadian had borrowed many deity names from Sumerian.
+The names of the seven planets in Mandaic are borrowed from Akkadian, and are also reflected in the same sequence in Jewish sources The other earliest reference and being in Mandaic is the sequence occurring on a lead amulet in Mandaic.

-The planets are listed according to the traditional Mandaean order of the planets as mentioned in Masco (2012).
+The planets are listed according to the traditional Mandaean order of the planets as given by Masco (2012).

 Each planet is said to be carried in a ship.
-Drawings of these ships are found in various Mandaean scrolls, such as the Scroll of Abatur.
+Drawings of these ships, such as Shahrat, are found in various Mandaean scrolls, such as the Scroll of Abatur.

 Calendar and zodiac

+The Mandaean calendar is a 365-day solar calendar used by the Mandaeans.

 Dual counterparts

 In Mandaeism, people, spirits, and places are often considered to have both earthly and heavenly counterparts (dmuta), which dwell in the Mshunia Kushta ("Realm of Truth").